anumit2004/Mytorch-Project/README.md

-### I have made custom deep learning tootls using python in my mytorch project.
+### I have made custom deep learning tools using python in my mytorch project.